-Critical knowledge gaps in conservation and restoration of cold-water corals: a Roadmap for future research
+Conservation and restoration of cold-water corals: a roadmap for future research

 CORDAP has released a roadmap setting out the knowledge gaps and the key research priorities and technological developments needed, to ensure effective protection and restoration of the world’s cold-water corals.